longhorn/upgrade-responder/README.md

 * Country and City of the request originated from
 * (Optional) Application specified information that's can be helpful to identify the upgradability, e.g. Kubernetes version that application is running on.

+## Prerequisite
+1. InfluxDB <= 1.8.x is running.
+We currently only support InfluxDB version <= 1.8.x.
+1. Grafana v7.x is running

 ## Usage

 ### 1. Running Upgrade Responder server